-Comments were received regarding the walkability of the site and opining that the Applicant consider bicycle mobility as it further develops the site plan.
-(Drummond\WCPB\020)
+Comment 10-13: Comments were received regarding the walkability of the site and opining that the Applicant consider bicycle mobility as it further develops the site plan.
+(Drummond WCPB 020)

 We note that the site plan shows sidewalks and paths within the interior of the site, connecting the various buildings.
 However, the site plan does not contain pedestrian connections between the site's buildings and King Street or Cooney Hill Road.
 Connections between the buildings and road frontages is an important consideration, especially due to the location of a Bee-Line bus stop located at the intersection of the site's driveway and King Street.
 The lack of a pedestrian connection along this driveway creates an unsafe and unequitable environment for those needing to access jobs or services on the site using Bee-Line buses.
 This will be especially problematic if medical offices are considered for the site since transit services are often used by patients seeking access to medical appointments.
 The Town should not approve the site plan for any mixed-use development on this site without this basic and essential form of access.
-(Drummond\WCPB\020)
+(Drummond_WCPB_020)

 As new regulations are being considered for the DOB-20A district, we encourage the Town to consider the role of bicycle mobility in developments across all DOB-20A zoned sites and their proximity to the intersection of King Street and Route 22.
 Both roads are popular with cyclists, which is recognized by the Town's Comprehensive Plan which discusses a vision of a multi-use path along the Route 22 corridor.
 We recommend the proposed zoning amendments and site plan account for this and consider how bicycle mobility and access can be provided internally within each campus as well as beyond, with potential connections to adjacent properties that create a larger network of mobility that can include both King Street and Route 22.
 We point out that Plainsboro Township, New Jersey has had some successes with office campus conversions that have included new multi-use path segments that ultimately became part of a larger network.
-We encourage North Castle to think similarly about how the reinvention of these campuses can be leveraged to expand non-motorized (Drummond\WCPB\020)
+We encourage North Castle to think similarly about how the reinvention of these campuses leveraged to expand non-motorized can be transportation.
+(Drummond WCPB 020)

-As discussed in FEIS Chapter 1, "Project Description," in response to evolving market needs as well as comments received on the DEIS, the Applicant has amended its original zoning petition to request that the Town Board map the Project Site within the Town's existing R-MF-SCH Zoning District.
-The Applicant is no longer proposing text changes to the DOB-20A Zoning District, and no adjacent sites in the DOB-20A district would be affected by the Applicant's amended petition.
-The Preferred Alternative would repurpose the Project Site's southernmost office building as approximately 50, 2-bedroom apartments in a multifamily building, and will construct approximately 125, 2-story, 2-bedroom townhouses.
-The occupancy of the apartments and the townhouses will be age-restricted (55+).
+Response 10-13: As discussed in FEIS Chapter 1, "Project Description," in response to evolving market needs as well as comments received on the DEIS, the Applicant has amended its original petition to request that the Town Board map the Senior Housing Portion of the Site within the Town's existing R-MF-SCH Zoning District, and map the Townhouse Portion of the Site within the Town's existing R-MF-A Zoning District.
+The Applicant is no longer proposing text changes to the DOB-20A Zoning

+District, and no adjacent sites in the DOB-20A district would be affected by the Applicant's amended petition.
+The Preferred Alternative would repurpose the Project Site's southernmost office building as approximately 50, 2-bedroom apartments in an age-restricted (55+) multifamily building, and will construct approximately 125, 2-story, 3bedroom townhomes.